 For something a little harsher, you can try laser treatment.
 It works by piercing tiny hole in your scar tissue, which is generally tougher than the rest of your skin.
 So by piercing the scar tissues, you’re encouraging your skin to become looser and as soft as the rest of your skin.
 As your skin heals, your body produces more collagen which eases the depression of the acne scar.

 And lasers work in a similar way to microneedling, another alternative to treating your acne scars.
 Microneedling makes tiny injuries in the skin, promoting healing, and therefore a high production of collagen.
 You can either get a professional, or you can also do it at home.
-For more information on dermarolling click through this link to read our blog.

 The most important thing to do...

 Your skin is more likely to scar if it's dry and under-nourished.
 Whether you have active acne, or deep-set scarring, people tend to think that moisturizing your skin will make it too oily, encouraging more acne.
 But the most important thing you can do is stick to a balanced, natural skincare routine.
 One of the most effective skin care ingredients you should use are plant stem cells, which will encourage your skin to produce newer, undamaged tissue.
 If you are prone to oily skin, moisturizing is still just as important.
 If you don't provide your skin with any moisture, it will make up for it by over-producing sebum, making your skin more oily than before.

 So to help prevent acne, or to help encourage healing, using a Sheet Mask once a week can help restore than lost moisture and make sure your skin is in the best condition for healing.